dixonaws/aws-cloudops-linux/content/3.installing_a_webserver/install_httpd.md

 lynx http://localhost
 ```

-At this point, you should have installed apache httpd and been able to browse to it from your Linux instance.
-In the next section, we'll configure
+At this point, you should have installed _Apache httpd_ and been able to browse to it from your Linux instance.
-the network so that you can access your web server from the internet.